-*Note: I lost 4.8 lbs that week, which I suppose could be considered one of the silver linings??
-It was because I was too nervous and agitated to eat a proper meal.
-Guess I should reconsider the next time I want to purchase the Food Pass — since I only showed up twice…
+- *Note: I lost 4.8 lbs that week, which I suppose could be considered one of the silver linings??
+I was too nervous and agitated to eat a proper meal.
+Guess I should reconsider the next time I want to purchase the Food Pass — since I only showed up twice.

 Here are some known methods and general ways of dealing with over-stimulation and sensory overload:

 - Taking breaks often and as needed